ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 Deep Learning Models: Explore RNNs or Transformer-based models for better context understanding.

 👥 Team & Collaboration
-This project was developed as a collaborative effort during a 48-hour hackathon, combining data science, music intelligence, and user behavior insights into one seamless experience.
+This project was built as part of a fast-paced, 48-hour hackathon challenge.
+Our team brought together individuals with diverse expertise — from data analysis and machine learning to software development and creative design.
+We collaborated using Git and GitHub for version control, divided tasks efficiently, and held regular checkpoints to stay aligned.
+Despite the time constraints, we managed to deliver a functional and insightful music preference prediction model by combining our strengths and working with clear communication and shared goals.

 💭 Final Thought
 “If someone judges your playlist, it often feels like they’re judging your soul.”